Our Design Process

 It would be ideal if the client can provide as much details about the design needed as possible.
 We understand not all clients have a sound knowledge about the technical details involving the design.
 In such cases, we can convert their requirements in plain English into technical specifications.
 We sometimes, also suggest improvements/amendments to the design by which it can be made even better or by which the manufacturing/design costs can be further optimized.

 2. Providing a price quote for the design:

-After studying the design specifications we will analyze the amount of work involved, number of engineers to engage on the design, resources needed, estimated completion time etc. Then we will get back to you with a price quote for the design.
+After studying the design specifications we will analyze the amount of work involved, number of engineers to engage on the design, resources needed, estimated completion time etc. Then we will get back to you with a price quote for our electronic design services.
 After the client accepts the price quote and places the order for the design, we will begin the actual electronic design service.

-3. The flow of our electronic design services:
+3. The flow of our electronic design service:

 Following is the brief work flow of our electronic design services.
 Click on the image to enlarge it.

 4. Standard deliverables:

 Usually, we include the following as standard deliverables for our electronic design services.

 - PCB layout files in Gerber format.
 Drill information files in Excellon format.